Japanese Slang: Nanpa Suru and Gyakunan Suru

 When you are learning a foreign language, studying slang is a funny way to deepen your vocabulary.
 Not only will you speak more fluently but you will sound more like a native speaker.
 Moreover, slang gives you an interesting point of view on society.
 Let’s see how Japanese people would casually speak about seduction and picking up someone!

-We frequently read in the news that Japanese people are less and less interested in love story and date.
-That might be true, but picking up girls and boys is still trending in the night districts of Tokyo.
-Just a quick search on the Internet will prove you that Japanese youth wonder about how to invite someone on a date and how to seduce.
-Young Japanese people will try their luck in the streets, attracting girls’ attention with pick-up lines.
-This flirtation is called in Japanese slang “nanpa suru” 「ナンパする」 for men and “gyaku nan suru” 「逆ナンする」 for women.
+We frequently read in the news that Japanese people are becoming less and less interested in love stories and dating.
+That might be true, but picking up girls and boys is still a trend along Tokyo’s night districts.
+Just a quick search on the Internet, you’ll be quick to see how much the Japanese Youth love wandering about to invite someone on a date or even seduce them.
+You will also find that young Japanese people also tend to try their luck along the streets of Tokyo at night, attracting girls’ attention with pick-up lines.
+This type of flirtation is called in the Japanese slang would be known as “nanpa suru” 「ナンパする」 for men and “gyaku nan suru” 「逆ナンする」 for women.

 If you have been in Japan and went out at night, you might have noticed those guys hanging on the street, calling girls.
-They are actually calling girls they don’t know with some pretty simple quite original lines:
+They are actually calling girls they don’t know with some pretty simple and common lines:

 - “do you wanna go to karaoke?”: 「カラオケ行かない？」